-Non-economic damages – California courts recognize that injury victims suffer non-monetary losses, many of which drastically reduce their quality of life, and that victims deserve compensation for such losses.
-For example, you or your loved one might recover damages for:
+Non-economic damages – California courts recognize that injury victims suffer non-monetary harms, many of which drastically reduce their quality of life, and that victims deserve compensation for these damages.
+For example, you or your loved one might be able to request compensation for:

 - Physical pain and suffering